eflautt/ga-data-science/lessons/lesson-14/readme.md

 - Install `gensim` with `pip install gensim`
 - Previous introduction to _unsupervised learning_
 - Previous introduction to probability distributions, specifically discrete multinomial distributions
-- Previous lesson on NLP essentials, including experience with `spacy`
+- - Previous lesson on NLP essentials, including experience with `spacy`

-- BONUS: If you are interested in accessing the Twitter API, you'll need to setup Twitter API credentials.
+- _BONUS_: If you are interested in accessing the Twitter API, you'll need to setup Twitter API credentials.
 [Here are instructions](./code/twitter-instructions.md)

 ### INSTRUCTOR PREP
 *Before this lesson, instructors will need to:*